 Why did I make the choice to quit?

 The first and most important reason why I quit my job is my mental health.
 My job was the main source of stress and depression for me and even caused me mental breakdowns and panic attacks.
 I tried to work on myself and find ways to cope with my stress, but it was overwhelming.

-I can’t even begin to count the times where I have had a mental breakdown while getting ready for work.
+I can’t even begin to count the times when I have had a mental breakdown while getting ready for work.
 I would break down crying and shaking and begging for it to stop.
 I still have this mental image of me sitting on the bed, my jeans halfway up, completely unable to do anything but cry.
 It happened many times.
 And it was terrible.

 I was wasting my time: